Felix-kerich/Restful_Api/README.md

 # Restful_Api
-A rest api that create a new user(employee) and connect to  database in the localhost
+A rest api that create a new user(employee) and save the employee data in mysql database using springboot